 The big difference with a cordless machine vs gas is the NOISE!
 You can almost (but not quite), relax while using a battery powered weed eater, while using a gas powered model can be somewhat traumatic until you become accustomed to the noise and the fumes.
 Battery powered string trimmers are lighter than their gas powered counterparts.

 Your neighbors will definitely thank you for choosing a battery powered vs a gas trimmer!

 What is a Weed Eater?

 Weed eaters, also called weed whackers, are a form of string trimmer, which means it uses a durable, flexible plastic string trimmer line to chop down weeds and grass instead of actually removing the weeds.

 The design of a string trimmer is the same, regardless of which type of weed eater you choose.
 There is a cutting head on the bottom, a long shaft, and a handle at the top to move the machine.
-Some trimmers also have a shoulder strap, but lighter weed eaters will not.
+Some trimmers also have a shoulder strap, but not all lightweight weed eaters will have one.

 Weed eaters work by a wire or plastic line wound around a rotating wheel.
 As the wheel spins, centrifugal force causes the line to stiffen enough to perform the cutting.
 While all weed eaters have the same setup, you can choose different sized lines, depending on your needs.

 String trimmers also have a clutch or accelerator that controls the engine.
 This lever is near the handle for easy access.
 Once you start the machine, you use the lever to speed the motor up or make it idle, where the engine stays cranked, but the head is not spinning, so it won’t cut.

 After finishing the weed execution, you can easily clear all the mess using the best backpack blower available, these tools make life so much easier than having to use a rake or broom!

 And, don’t forget to properly store your weed eater after use!